-It will be most incendiary as well.
-What Lee has done here is make a movie of a book, a memoir fro the early 70s of a black cop in Colorado Springs, Colorado who infiltrated the KKK in a kind of Cyrano way– he used a white cop to meet with the hooded white supremacists but he, Ron Stallworth, spoke to them by phone and convinced them of his hatred for blacks and Jews.
+It will be his most incendiary as well.
+What Lee has done here is make a movie of a book, a memoir from the early 70s by a black cop in Colorado Springs, Colorado who infiltrated the KKK in a kind of Cyrano way– he used a white cop to meet with the hooded white supremacists but he, Ron Stallworth, spoke to them by phone and convinced them of his hatred for blacks and Jews.

 Lee shot the movie before the events in Charlottesville, Virginia last year.
 It was done.
 Perhaps it ended with a shot of JDW and Harrier going into the future together with a signature Spike Lee “glide.”
 That would have been a good movie.
 But now the “glide” segues into footage from Charlottesville.
 The movie gains a “Schindler’s List” moment as Lee flashes forward to racism in our time. (“SL” ended with real life Holocaust victims and their families paying their respects to Oskar Schindler decades later.)

 The juxtaposition of this new reality– that we’ve elected a president who didn’t denounce hatred but embraced it, that that president is supported by David Duke, who’s still around and fomenting that hate– notches “Blackkklansman” to new level.
 Now we have a movie of staggering social significance.
 That Lee even thought of it and connected all the dots shows great filmmaker who’s been with us for three decades, bringing a masterwork to life.